microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/jquery_overview.md

-# What is jQuery
+# What Is jQuery?

 jQuery is a JavaScript library.
-What this means for us is that it allows every browser to read JavaScript code.
-In the same manner, browser compatibility is a big issue when working on the front-end.
-The jQuery code you write is suited for use by all browsers without change.
-Javascript is interpreted differently in some browsers.
-We don't want to have to write different versions of our code for different browsers, so cross-browser compatibility is important.
-All of the jQuery's functions work the same way regardless of which browser the user is running.
+What this means to you is that it allows every browser to read JavaScript code.
+In the same manner, browser compatibility is a big issue when working on the front end.
+The jQuery code you write can be used by all browsers without change.
+JavaScript is interpreted differently in some browsers.
+You don't want to write different versions of your code for different browsers, so cross-browser compatibility is important.
+All jQuery functions work the same way regardless of the browser.

-JQuery also converts what would have been a long block of code into just a few lines.
-As a developer, you should always practice the DRY method (Don't Repeat Yourself) which a group of developers discovered when they wrote the same lines of code over and over again (and it was a good amount of code too!).
-So, why not cut down many lines of code by making a library, and also by simplifying it for everyone?
+JQuery also converts long blocks of code into a few lines.
+As a developer, you should practice the DRY method (Don't Repeat Yourself), which a group of developers discovered after writing the same lines of code repeatedly (and it was a good amount of code!).
+So, why not cut down on code by making a library and simplifying it for everyone?
 It sounds like a great idea!

-## Overview of basic jQuery functions
+## Tips for jQuery functions

 ``` html
 <head>